-SBMA's Curatorial Support Groups offer Museum Members a variety of additional opportunities to explore, support, and share thoughts and opinions with other like-minded patrons regarding collections, exhibitions, and curatorial activities.
-Members gain access to the Museum’s curators through conversations with artists and scholars, gallery tours, visits to galleries and collectors’ homes, and customized travel opportunities.
+Curatorial Support Groups offer Museum Members additional opportunities to explore, support, and share thoughts and opinions with other like-minded patrons regarding collections, exhibitions, and curatorial activities.
+Support Group Members gain access through the Museum’s curators to conversations with artists and scholars, private Museum tours, visits to galleries and collectors’ homes, and customized travel opportunities.

 Curatorial Support Group membership is a benefit at the Museum Circles Patron levels, with an added annual donation of $2,000 (Sustaining) or $5,000 (Supporting).
 Joining DASii is a benefit at the Enthusiast or Museum Circles Patron levels, with an added annual donation of $500 (Junior).
 For more information or to join, contact Curatorial Support Group Coordinator Samantha Silveira at 805.884.6425 or email@example.com.

 Membership in the Dead Artists Society (DAS) provides support for the Museum’s Deputy Director and Chief Curator Eik Kahng.
 DAS members enjoy exclusive early access exhibition and new acquisition previews, and special access to curators and conservators at museums locally, nationally, and abroad.
 DASii, the entry-level DAS curatorial support group, aims to provide more interactive events in and outside the Museum.

 Friends of Asian Art support the Elizabeth Atkins Curator of Asian Art, Susan Tai, in developing the Museum’s Asian art collection and sponsoring related events.
 Established in 1978, the Friends of Asian Art support the Museum’s Asian Art programs in exhibition, acquisition, education, and publication.
 This group fosters a growing, vibrant community of individuals interested in the diverse culture and art of Asia.